Frederick William Savidge: Early life

 Frederick William Savidge was born in 1862 in Stretham, a small village in Cambridgeshire.
 His family belonged to Baptist Church.
 He had BA and PhD degrees.
 He worked as schoolmaster in London, where he met his future missionary partner J. H. Lorrain.
 The two became friends through their congregation at the Highgate Road Baptist Church in London.
 In 1891 he accepted the missionary post offered by the Arthington Aborigines Mission to work in India.
-He quitted his teaching job and left England in October 1891.
+He quit his teaching job and left England in October 1891.
 He sailed for India and arrived in Calcutta in November.
 He attended an evangelical campaign at Brahmanbaria (now in Bangladesh) organised by the New Zealand Baptists where he met Lorrain.
 Lorrain was already in India since 1 January 1890.